Last Updated on 6/2/2022

 If you’re looking to feel more secure when traveling to Italy, travel insurance can give you peace of mind as you plan your future trip.
 Travel insurance includes categories of coverage for situations like lost or stolen baggage or personal items, trip cancellation, and medical expenses (including COVID-19).
-Travel insurance even provides 24/7 assistance to help you in the rare chance you experience an emergency while traveling.
+Travel insurance even provides 24/7 assistance to help you in the rare chance you need assistance during an emergency while traveling.
 The easiest way to find the coverage you’re looking for is to compare policies online and make sure you’re getting the most affordable plan.

 Visit an Outdoor Market: Whether you’re looking for a souvenir or ingredients to cook up a yummy dinner meal at your Airbnb, these markets are quite fun to check out!
 You can find them all over, but be sure to visit those in Rome, Venice, and Naples if you can.